UK Stocks-Factors to watch on Aug. 14

-LONDON, Aug 14 (Reuters) - Britain’s FTSE 100 index was seen opening lower on Thursday, with the September FTSE futures contract down by 0.2 percent, as weak German and French economic data weighed on markets.
+LONDON, Aug 14 (Reuters) - Britain’s FTSE 100 index is seen opening open between flat and 2 points higher on Thursday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed up by 0.4 percent at 6,656.68 points on Wednesday.